Where to Stay in Alicante 2023 – 8 Best Areas

 Alicante Airport (ALC) is located 9 km southwest of Alicante city.
 It is the gateway to the Costa Blanca region.
 If you want to catch an early flight at Alicante airport, you can check book a room at the Hotel Areca, or Port Elche.

-Check out my virtual tour of the best places to stay in Alicante in this video:
+You can watch this video about virtual tour of the best places to stay in Alicante:

 Read More:

-In conclusion, El Centro, Postiguet Beach, Cabo de las Huertas, Albufereta, San Juan, El Campello, Alipark, and Elche are the best places to stay in Alicante for tourists and first-time travelers.
+In conclusion, El Centro, Postiguet Beach, Cabo de las Huertas, Albufereta, San Juan, El Campello, Alipark, and Elche are the best places to stay in Alicante for tourists and first-timers.
 They are the most popular tourists areas in Alicante!

 Overall, El Centro as the best area to stay in Alicante for first-timers.
 Booking hotel here you will be located in the heart of the city and wide choices of accommodations for all budget.
 It is a good base to have easy access to the airport and the beautiful beaches nearby.